 Because of all the hoopla surrounding the Macy’s Thanksgiving Day Parade, you'd think that it would be America’s oldest Thanksgiving Day parade.
 Well, it’s not.
 The annual Macy’s event in New York City is tied for the nation’s second oldest, along with America’s Thanksgiving Parade in Detroit.

 The honor of the oldest Thanksgiving Day parade goes to what was originally known as the Gimbels Thanksgiving Day Parade in Philadelphia, which kicked off in 1920, a full four years before a handful of Macy’s employees, largely immigrants, unleashed their own mobile holiday jamboree.
 The Gimbels Thanksgiving Day Parade has gone through a handful of name changes and corporate sponsors since the once-mighty Gimbels chain of department stores closed in 1987.
-This year, it’s called the 6abc Philadelphia Thanksgiving Day Parade, which doesn’t exactly roll off the tongue.
+These days, it’s called the 6abc Philadelphia Thanksgiving Day Parade, which doesn’t exactly roll off the tongue.

 From 1924 though 1926, an assortment of live animals on loan from the Central Park Zoo including lions, bears, camels and elephants, accompanied the procession of floats, clowns and marching bands down the parade’s original six-mile route: 145th Street in Harlem to the Macy’s flagship department store in Herald Square.
 Due to frightened children (and most likely some formidable obstacles for the marching bands in the form of elephant dung), the zoo animals were nixed in 1927 and replaced with the parade’s first giant balloon, Felix the Cat.
 Two of the parade’s most endearing anthropomorphic balloon animals, Mickey Mouse and Snoopy, were introduced in 1934 and 1968, respectively.